 The amount of sitting that we do in a day has quickly become a concern for our health and longevity.
 Studies reveal that the health impact of sitting for too many hours a day can be compared to the effects that smoking has on our health.

 Let’s explore some ways to ensure that you don’t fall symptom to these diseases.

 Shocking!
 How Many Hours Of Sitting We Do In A Day

-There is the time in the car on the way to and from work, the 8 hours at the office and then many of us spend several hours each night on the couch in front of the television or in front of the computer on the internet.
+There is the time in the car on the way to and from work.
+The 8 hours at the office.
+All in addition to spending time each night on the couch in front of the television, computer or on your phone.

 If you are pressed for time to fit in exercise, try multitasking.

 When you drop the kids off at their extracurricular activities, rather than sitting and waiting for them to be finished, use this time to do an impromptu workout.
 Walk around the block or if the weather isn’t nice, go to a nearby shopping centre and do a quick lap around the store.